 May is Bike Month!

-May is National Bike Month and we’re celebrating by encouraging everyone to experience the joy of bicycling and the power of bicycles to connect communities.
-Although the traditional Bike to Work Day event won’t take place this year, there are still plenty of ways to participate and have fun this May.
-Be sure to check out our bicycling resources page to prepare.
+May is National Bike Month and we celebrated by encouraging everyone to experience the joy of bicycling and the power of bicycles to connect communities.
+Although the traditional Bike to Work Day event didn’t take place this year, there were still plenty of ways to participate and have fun.

-Pledge to ride during Bike Month for a chance to win prizes.
-Additionally, anyone who lives or works in San Mateo County and logs their bicycle trips to wherever (work, exercise, errands, etc.) on the STAR Platform will be automatically entered into weekly raffle drawings.
-This promotion runs May 1 through May 31, and four lucky winners will be randomly picked each week to win the following prizes:
+Anyone who lives or works in San Mateo County and logged their bicycle trips to wherever (work, exercise, errands, etc.) on the STAR Platform were automatically entered into weekly raffle drawings to win one of the following prizes:

 - bike tire pump & accessories